-If you are planning on applying to Guilford College, there is no application fee, which means it is free to apply.
+If you are considering submitting an application to Guilford College, there is no application fee, which means it is free to apply.

 ---|---|